-- 1. Turn the system-board assembly over. - 2.
-In sequential order (1>2>3>4>5>6>7), remove the seven screws that secure the fan and heat-sink assembly to the system-board assembly. - 3.
+- 1. Disconnect the left and right-fan cables from the system-board assembly. - 2.
+Turn the system-board assembly over. - 3.
+In sequential order (1>2>3>4>5>6>7), remove the seven screws that secure the fan and heat-sink assembly to the systemboard assembly. - 4.
 Lift the fan and heat-sink assembly off the system-board assembly.